Bernie Madoff: Career

 The firm functioned as a third market trading provider, bypassing exchange specialist firms by directly executing orders over the counter from retail brokers.
-At one point, Madoff Securities was the largest market maker at the NASDAQ, and in 2008 was the sixth-largest market maker in S&P 500 stocks.
+At one point, Madoff Securities was the largest market maker at the Nasdaq, and, in 2008, was the sixth-largest market maker in S&P 500 stocks.
 The firm also had an investment management and advisory division, which it did not publicize, that was the focus of the fraud investigation.

 Madoff was "the first prominent practitioner" of payment for order flow, in which a dealer pays a broker for the right to execute a customer's order.
 This has been called a "legal kickback".
 Some academics have questioned the ethics of these payments.
 Madoff argued that these payments did not alter the price that the customer received.
 He viewed the payments as a normal business practice:

-Madoff was active in the National Association of Securities Dealers (NASD), a self-regulatory securities-industry organization.
+Madoff was active with the National Association of Securities Dealers (NASD), a self-regulatory securities-industry organization.
 He served as chairman of its board of directors, and was a member of its board of governors.